 We select ingredients to add unique flavors to Splash.
 Many of these are commonly used, but others you may not be familiar with.
 We’ve explained some of these here.

 We use sucralose to provide just the right level of sweetness to Splash without increasing the amount of added sugars or calories.
 Sucralose does not occur naturally; however, it has been proven safe for use in all food products.

-Citric acid occurs naturally in many fruits and vegetables such as oranges, lemons, limes, and tomatoes.
-We add it for tartness and to maintain the acidity of our products to ensure product safety.
-The citric acid we use is derived from either sugar or corn.
+We add citric acid to control the acidity of our products to ensure product safety.
+Our citric acid is derived from Non-GMO sources

-We add it for tartness and flavor and to maintain the safety of our products.
+We add it for tartness to maintain the safety of our products.
 Although naturally-occurring in many fruits and vegetables such as apples, grapes, and rhubarb, the malic acid we use is manufactured and not obtained from natural sources.

 Our natural flavors are primarily derived directly from fruits and vegetables.
 No animal products are used in the natural flavoring for V8 juices.